RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-register-incoming-material.md

 parent: How-to guides
 ---

-# How to register incoming material
+# Registrations - How to register incoming material

 The Registration table is used to record all specimens coming into the herbarium.
 Data about previous incoming gifts have been migrated into this table.